Parenting & Child Development

 As a parent you strive to provide an enabling environment, one that will support and extend a child’s development and learning and that ensures purposeful play.
 Tips and information to help you be a better parent.

 Parents naturally want their children to be the best, whether in academics or extra-curricular activities – or both!
 Young kids especially find happiness in pleasing their parents and would do almost anything to garner their approval – from doing simple chores and creating pretty artwork, to accomplishing more ambitious feats like winning in sports or beauty pageants.
-But how far can we push our little ones without breaking their spirit or setting them up
+But how far can we push our little ones without breaking their spirit or setting them up for

 I am sure I'm not alone in this.
 Some days are better than others and some days are downright awful.
 Depending on the level of listening skills my children decide to display, I can find myself endlessly repeating certain sentences and phrases.
 But how do we modify this behaviour?
 How do we get ourselves out of this endless repetitive cycle?